Kotlin/kotlinx.serialization/docs/runtime_usage.md

 ### JSON

 JSON format represented by `JSON` class from `kotlinx.serialization.json` package.
-It has constructor with four optional parameters:
+It following parameters:

 * nonstrict - allow JSON parser skip fields which are not present in class.
 By default is false.
 * unquoted - means that all field names and other objects (where it's possible) would not be wrapped in quotes.
 Useful for debugging.